boanjo/pc/README.md

 ![Sensors](https://github.com/epkboan/epkboan.github.io/blob/master/pc_2.jpg?raw=true "Sensors")

+If you look really careful the hose that fills the water level is visible to the left of the waterfall.
+The water is controlled with a standard solenoid like this ()
-And YES, the Koi fishes like it too :-) !
+Oh and YES!
+The Koi fishes like it too :-)

 ![The pond](https://github.com/epkboan/epkboan.github.io/blob/master/pond_1.jpg?raw=true "The Pond at control")